 The first high-profile 5G rollout was at the 2018 Winter Olympic Games in Pyeongchang, South Korea.
 KT (a major mobile network operator) Samsung, and Intel collaborated to deliver gigabit-speed wireless broadband, and low-latency live streaming video content.
 During the games, 100 cameras were positioned inside the Olympic Ice Arena, which transmitted the video to edge servers, then to KT's data center to be processed into "time-sliced views of the athletes in motion," and then transmitted back to 5G-connected tablets for viewing.
 This demonstration used prototype 5G SIG equipment, which is distinct from the standardized 5G NR hardware and networks being commercialized worldwide.

-Similarly, Intel and NTT Docomo have announced a partnership to demonstrate 5G technology at the 2020 Tokyo Olympic Games.
+Similarly, Intel and NTT Docomo have announced a partnership to demonstrate 5G technology at the 2020 Tokyo Olympic Games (postponed until July 2021).
 The companies will use 5G networks for 360-degree, 8K-video streaming, drones with HD cameras, and smart city applications, including "pervasive facial recognition, useful for everything from stadium access to threat reduction."

 SEE: Mobile device computing policy (TechRepublic Premium)